Here are some ways to make your life a little easier.

 If you don’t know your wines, go to a wine shop.
 Some wines are legal, some are not.
 The only guidance from the BTVC book is to only use very dry wine.
 Any decent wine seller will be able to help you get what you need.

 When bananas go on sale, buy lots.
-They peel and freeze well for yonana muffins and are great for making dried banana chips.
+They are great for making dried banana chips and they also peel and freeze well for yonana muffins.

 Keep a journal.
 The first couple of years on the diet, I kept a detailed journal with what I ate, when I ate it, when I went to the bathroom and what it was like, how much pain I had, my mood and how much sleep I had the night before.
 It was helpful tool to see how the diet was helping and what legal foods I couldn’t tolerate.